What is a RWVP?

 There are also exemptions from registration that apply in certain circumstances.

-If you need more help working out of you need a RWVP, use our registration decision tool.
+If you need more help working out of you need a RWVP, use our registration decision tool and watch our short video below to understand what a RWVP is.

 What is contact?